HenrikJoreteg/money-clip/README.md

 Returns an object with all the methods listed above, but with pre-populated options.
 So if you prefer you can configure version and max age once, then just use `get`/`set` without passing options.

+This function also takes one additional option: `name` which lets you name the database / store.
+This can be useful if you need to create different caches for different categories of data.

 ## example

 If you're using Redux, you could, for example combine this with [redux-persist-middleware](https://github.com/HenrikJoreteg/redux-persist-middleware) to lazily cache content of certain reducers when certain action types occur.